 When the Company's assessment indicates that it is more likely than not that all or some portion of deferred income tax assets will not be realized, a valuation allowance is recorded against the deferred tax assets.
-For the years ended December 31, 2019 and 2018, management determined no valuation allowance as necessary.
+For the years ended December 31, 2022 and 2021, management determined no valuation allowance is necessary.
 The valuation methodology for deferred tax assets under U.S. GAAP is consistent with the valuation approach for EBS purposes.